-Highline offers a two-year AAS Degree in Web/Database Development, as well as a number of short certificates.
+Highline offers a two-year AAS Degree in Web Developer and Web Design, as well as a number of short certificates.
 Most classes are available online and hybrid.

 Emphasis & Technologies